AI-Generated Digital Twins: Shaping the Future of Business

 In this episode of Columbia Bizcast, join Columbia Business School Dean Costis Maglaras and faculty as they explore how the School is harnessing AI to transform classroom learning and equip students for the future of work.

-Columbia Business School Professors Todd Jick and Stephan Meier explain why companies must prioritize people when implementing AI.
+Columbia Business School Professors Todd Jick and Stephan Meier discuss AI in the workplace and why companies must prioritize people.

-As the U.S. election nears, the American public is witnessing a new phenomenon: the partnership between political candidates and content creators, says Professor Mohamed Hussein.
+As the U.S. election nears, the American public is witnessing the power of social media and elections: the partnership between political candidates and content creators, says Professor Mohamed Hussein.

 Professor Laura Veldkamp outlines the key issues to consider when evaluating the candidates’ approach to Big Tech and monopolies during this election season.